olliephillips/slippytrumpet.io/content/posts/how-to-make-money-with-crypto-via-itos-and-tokens-part-4.md

 We just need to discuss ITO communication channels.
 Information, implies delivery via a communication channel and ITOs generally use one of the worst communication channels that I've used to date - Telegram.

 Actually, that's really unfair.
-It's a techincally incredible platform: fast; high speed; supports high volumes of users; you can write bots for it; it's secure and; it's free.
+It's a technically incredible platform: fast; high speed; supports high volumes of users; you can write bots for it; it's secure and; it's free.

 It's also anonymous if you want it to be, so the baddies use it too.

-An ITO will probably update a blog occasionally and operate Customer Service and Community in Telegram.
+An ITO will probably update a blog occasionally and host Customer Service and Community on Telegram.

 Whatever you get given in these channels is totally unverifiable for the most part, and often not coming from who you think.